barbeau/gpstest/FAQ.md

 You'll probably need to enable the hidden "Force full GNSS measurements" setting in the Android "Developer options" menu.
 See [this article](https://barbeau.medium.com/gnss-interrupted-the-hidden-android-setting-you-need-to-know-d812d28a3821) for details.

+## On Android 12, there is an option in the GPSTest Settings for "Force full GNSS measurements".
+How does this interact with the hidden system setting mentioned above?

+On Android 12, the Android system Developer Options setting and setting within GPSTest are logically OR'd together at the Android platform level.
+So if at least one of them is true (set to active), then "Force full GNSS measurements" is true (i.e., duty cycling is disabled).
+If both of them are false, then "Force full GNSS measurements" is false (i.e., duty cycling is active, which is the default device setting).

 ## Does GPSTest support RINEX output?

 No, but you can use the below tool to convert from the CSV log format that GPSTest supports to RINEX: